barbarer/py4e-int/_sources/dictionaries/dictionariesandfiles.rst

 You will see that we have two ``for`` loops.
 The outer loop is reading the lines of the file and the inner loop is iterating through each of the words on that particular line.
-This is an example of a pattern called *nested loops* because one of the loops is the *outer* loop and the other loop is the *inner* loop.
+This is an example of a pattern called a *nested loop* because one of the loops is the *outer* loop and the other loop is the *inner* loop.

 Because the inner loop executes all of its iterations each time the